 * A graduate student wishing to teach a mini-course is required to provide a faculty sponsor and a police clearance (PRC) before he or she can teach in the program.
 The reason is two-fold: first, a faculty sponsor confirms to us that you are indeed a graduate student and that you are capable of teaching a group of young students.
 Second, if your course proposal is selected, and later you decided to withdraw from teaching, you will be asked to provide a replacement; otherwise, we will call upon your faculty advisor to teach the class.

 We want our EMCP students to have meaningful and worthwhile university experience while attending the week-long enrichment program.
-Many of them do end up returning to Carleton to study and earning a degree.
+Many of them do end up returning to Carleton to study and complete a degree.

 Police Records Check (PRC):